learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 Please enter 1-9:
 ```

-The board is prefilled and the turn will now add a 3rd token to the board.
+The board is pre-filled and the turn will now add a 3rd token to the board.

 Try this edit to `bin/turn`: